Fall protection system wrapping around the roof edge of a concrete building

 Fall protection anchor points are a vital part of keeping your workers safe on the job site, whether they’re doing rooftop maintenance, window washing, or even something as simple as retrieving a lost ball on an elementary school roof.
 But just like the saying goes, “a team is only as strong as its weakest member,” a fall protection safety system is only as strong as its weakest anchor.

-Periodic testing of roof anchors is essential for keeping your workers safe and is also required by OSHA.
-Testing is required following installation and every 10 years thereafter during the recertification process.
 Note that equipment secured with adhesive anchor bolts is required to be tested at 5-year intervals.
 Load Testing MUST be performed under the direction and supervision of a Professional Engineer by a properly trained and certified professional.
 However, your roof anchor certification does not have to be done by the same organization that installed the anchors.

 Requirements for roof anchor testing

 Roof anchor testing is vital to ensure safety and compliance with regulatory standards.
+It also makes sure that the roof anchor remains optimal for roof fall protection.

 OSHA regulations mandate that all rooftop safety anchors “be capable of supporting at least 5,000 pounds (22.2 kN) per employee attached; or designed, installed, and used, under the supervision of a qualified person, as part of a complete personal fall protection system that maintains a safety factor of at least two.”, as per OSHA 1910.140(c)(13).